tmolteno/tang/README.md

 # Open Source Verilog tools for the Tang Nano

+These amazing tools are part of the yowasp [https://yowasp.org] project that builds cross-platform tools based on YoSys.

 ## INSTALL

 The synthesis tools can all be installed through Python:

     sudo pip3 install yowasp-yosys --upgrade
     sudo pip3 install yowasp-nextpnr-gowin --upgrade

+There is a script to do this

+    ./INSTALL.sh

 The final tool is openFPGALoader.
 It lives [https://github.com/trabucayre/openFPGALoader].
+There is a script to build this

+    ./install_openfpgaloader.sh

-There is a Dockerfile that will build this locally and you can program the FPGA using
+Alternately there is a Docker container that can do the same thing...

     docker-compose up --build